• We’re here for you every day, 8:00 AM – 11:00 PM CET

 5 Common Mistakes to Avoid When Moving Abroad

-For more details on this change, check out our article: ETA and the New Entry Requirements for the UK.
+More about this change in our article: ETA and the New Entry Requirements for the UK.

-• Check whether you need a visa, work permit, or any other official documentation.
+• Find out whether you’ll need a visa, work permit, or other official documentation

-• Make sure your health insurance covers you in the new country, or arrange for a new policy.
+• Make sure your health insurance covers care in your new country—or arrange new coverage

-• Keep all important documents handy, such as rental agreements, birth certificates, and customs clearance paperwork.
+• Keep key documents handy, like rental contracts, birth certificates, and customs paperwork

 2. Disorganized Packing and Unpacking Chaos

-Moving your belongings abroad isn’t just about loading up a vehicle and hitting the road.
-Each country has different traffic regulations, specific requirements for mandatory vehicle equipment, and, in some cases, high toll fees.
-For example, in France, you must have a breathalyzer in your car, while Austria requires a highway toll sticker.
-If you don’t check these details in advance, you could run into unnecessary complications.
+Transporting your belongings isn’t just about loading a van and hitting the road.
+Each country has its own requirements—different road rules, mandatory equipment, and toll systems.
+For example, in France you need to carry a breathalyzer in your car; in Austria, a toll sticker is required.
+If you don’t check in advance, you could face unnecessary complications.

-• Familiarize yourself with road rules and mandatory vehicle equipment in each country you’ll be driving through.
+• Check driving rules and required vehicle equipment in each country along your route

 4. Unexpected Costs and Hidden Fees

-• Ask your moving company for a detailed price quote with no hidden fees.
+• Ask your moving company for a detailed quote with no hidden fees

-• Want to know more about moving costs?
-Check out our article: How Much Does Moving Abroad Cost?
+Need more info?
+Read our article: How Much Does Moving Abroad Cost?

 Moving with Professionals Saves Time and Stress